mhcoen/mcp-relay/README.md

 | `relay_send(message, sender)` | Send a message (sender: "desktop" or "code") |
 | `relay_fetch(limit, reader)` | Fetch recent messages, optionally mark as read |
 | `relay_clear()` | Delete all messages from the buffer |

-## Design Notes

-**The relay is global.** The buffer at `~/.relay_buffer.db` is shared across all projects.
-Claude Desktop has no concept of which project you're working on—it's a general-purpose chat interface—so per-project isolation isn't practical.
-This is intentional: one user, one machine, one relay.

-If you switch projects in Code, the relay comes with you.
-Old messages from the previous project may still be there; use `relay_clear()` if you want a fresh start.

 ## Technical Details